Coconut milk can provide essential vitamins and nutrients, including vitamin C and iron. It may also contains a lot of calories and saturated fats.

 Because coconut milk is so high in saturated fat, people may wonder if it’s a heart-healthy choice.

-This 8-week study of 60 men found that coconut milk porridge lowered LDL ("bad") cholesterol more than soy milk porridge.
-Coconut milk porridge also raised HDL ("good") cholesterol by 18%, compared to only 3% for the soy (14).
+An eight-week study in 60 men found that coconut milk porridge lowered “bad” LDL cholesterol more than soy milk porridge.
+Coconut milk porridge also raised “good” HDL cholesterol by 18%, compared to only 3% for soy (

-Lauric acid, the main fatty acid in coconut fat, may raise LDL cholesterol by decreasing the activity of the receptors that clear LDL from the blood (19).
+Lauric acid, the main fatty acid in coconut fat, may raise “bad” LDL cholesterol by decreasing the activity of the receptors that clear LDL from your blood (

-Results of two studies on similar populations suggest that the cholesterol response to lauric acid may vary by individual.
-It may also depend on the amount in the diet.
+Two studies on similar populations suggest that the cholesterol response to lauric acid may vary by individual.
+It may also depend on the amount in your diet.

-In one study of healthy women, replacing 14% of monounsaturated fats with lauric acid raised LDL cholesterol by about 16%.
-In another study, replacing 4% of monounsaturated fat with lauric acid had very little effect on cholesterol (19, 20).
+In a study in healthy women, replacing 14% of monounsaturated fats with lauric acid raised “bad” LDL cholesterol by about 16%, while replacing 4% of these fats with lauric acid in another study had very little effect on cholesterol (

-Bottom Line: Overall, cholesterol and triglyceride levels improve with coconut intake.
-In cases where LDL cholesterol increases, HDL typically increases as well.
+Overall, cholesterol and triglyceride levels improve with coconut intake.
+In cases where “bad” LDL cholesterol increases, “good” HDL typically increases as well.

 Coconut milk may also:

-- Decrease ulcer size: In one study, coconut milk reduced stomach ulcer size in rats by 54% — a result comparable to the effect of an anti-ulcer drug (24).
+- Decrease stomach ulcer size: In one study, coconut milk reduced stomach ulcer size in rats by 54% — a result comparable to the effect of an anti-ulcer drug (

-- Fight viruses and bacteria: The MCTs in coconuts, especially lauric acid, reduce the levels of viruses and bacteria that cause infections.
-This includes those that reside in your mouth (25, 26, 27).
+- Fight viruses and bacteria: Test-tube studies suggest that lauric acid may reduce the levels of viruses and bacteria that cause infections.
+This includes those that reside in your mouth (

-Bottom Line: Coconut milk may reduce inflammation, decrease ulcer size and fight the viruses and bacteria that cause infections.
+Animal and test-tube studies suggest that coconut milk may reduce inflammation, decrease ulcer size and fight viruses and bacteria that cause infections — though some studies did not solely examine coconut milk.

 Although coconut milk is nutritious, it’s also high in calories.
 Keep this in mind when adding it to foods or using it in recipes.

-- Include a couple of tablespoons in your coffee.
+- Include a couple of tablespoons (30–60 ml) in your coffee.

-- Add half a cup to a smoothie or protein shake.
+- Add half a cup (120 ml) to a smoothie or protein shake.

 - Pour a small amount over berries or sliced papaya.

-- Add a few tablespoons to oatmeal or other cooked cereal.
+- Add a few tablespoons (30–60 ml) to oatmeal or other cooked cereal.

 How to Select the Best Coconut Milk